luna7111/pipex/README.md

 # pipex
-This project consists on the development of a program which recreates the behaviour of a pipe.
+This project consists on the development of a program which recreates the behaviour of a bash pipe.